-The instruments of torture found in the museum include chastity belts (both male and female versions), iron maidens, and saws meant to separate bodies in half—lengthwise.
+The instruments of torture found in the museum include chastity belts (both male and female versions), iron maidens, and saws that were meant to separate bodies in half—lengthwise.
 Learn about the most excruciating ways that torturers maimed, inflicted pain on, and killed their victims in order to gain information or inspire them to admit to guilt.
-Other devices were profession or gender specific, punishing bad musicians for their offensive art or stopping gossiping women from talking.
+Other devices were profession or gender-specific, punishing bad musicians for their offensive art or stopping gossiping women from talking.
 When explanations won't suffice to enable the viewer to imagine the gory purpose of these devices, illustrations show how they were used.

 You'll find the Torture Museum between Charles Bridge and Old Town Square.
 If you're in that area, most people will be able to point you in the direction you should go.

 Křižovnické náměstí 1/194, Prague 1